 Missional is not an event we tack onto our already busy lives.
 It is our life.
 Mission should be the way we live, not something we add onto life: “As you go, make disciples;” “Walk wisely toward outsiders;” “Let your speech always be seasoned with salt;” “Be prepared to give a defense for your hope.”
-We can have a missional lifestyle in everyday ways without overloading our schedules.
+There are easy ways to be missional everyday without overloading our schedules.

 1. Eat With Non-Christians.